 The North American Free Trade Agreement — NAFTA — ties Canada, the U.S. and Mexico together into a free trade zone.
-Have you ever wondered why U.S. critics of NAFTA focus overwhelmingly on the downsides of trade with Mexico and say virtually nothing about Canada?
-Read on to find out.
+U.S. critics of NAFTA focus overwhelmingly on the downsides of trade with Mexico and say very little about Canada.
+This is not happenstance.

 Donald Trump has gained much attention during the recent presidential campaign with his promises to renegotiate many of the international trade deals in which the U.S. participates.
 Establishment Republicans have tut-tutted his protectionist stance as bad for the economy (by which they really mean bad for the CEOs and private equity overlords who extract so many rents from our economy), and the Democratic establishment (you know, the same people who conspired to derail Bernie Sanders’ primary campaign in favor of the bought-and-paid-for Hillary Clinton) has done similar.
 Meanwhile, Donald’s message has resonated with wide swathes of the American public, who intuit that his plans hold out the possibility of making the average worker better off in a day-to-day sense, even if headline macroeconomic or stock-market figures look negative.